jma_logo Welcome to TCC wmo_logo

 [Western Pacific and Indian Ocean]

-The area-averaged SST in the tropical western Pacific (NINO.WEST) region was above normal in April (Fig.3).
+The area-averaged SST in the tropical western Pacific (NINO.WEST) region in May was the same as normal (Fig.3).
 The index is likely to be above or near normal until boreal autumn (Fig.12).

-The area-averaged SST in the tropical Indian Ocean (IOBW) region was near normal in April (Fig.3).
-The index is likely to be near normal until boreal autumn (Fig.13).
+The area-averaged SST in the tropical Indian Ocean (IOBW) region was near normal in May (Fig.3).
+The index is likely to be near normal or below normal until boreal autumn (Fig.13).

 The seasonal climate outlook for Japan is available here .